Elevation: 11,300 ft

-This peak is listed as Peak 11280+ in the book on page 282.
+Climbing and access information for this peak (shown as Peak 11280+) is on Page 282 of the book.
 At the time of the second edition, I was almost positive that the peak was unclimbed.
 I listed it in the book to give people a shot at a first ascent but I planned on racking up the first ascent myself.
 Brian Wright and I finally climbed the peak in 2003.

-Triple Peak is located in the Breitenbach Corruption Divide northeast of Mount Breitenbach.
-It is a congregation of broken towers capping off an immense and unstable talus pile.
-As of 2018 fewer than ten people have reached its summit.
+Triple Peak is located on the Breitenbach/Corruption Divide, northeast of Mount Breitenbach.
+It is a congregation of broken towers capping off an immense and unstable talus/scree pile.
+As of 2018, fewer than ten people have reached its summit.
+USGS Leatherman Peak

 Key Hole Route, Class 4

-The Key Hole Route begins on Breitenbach Pass which can be reached from either Dry Creek [(A)(6.1) or (6.1 alt.)
-Page 290] or the East Fork Pahsimeroi River [(C)(3.2)(a) page 294].
-The trails shown on the map are seldom if ever maintained and thus, crosscountry travel skills will be needed to reach the pass.
+The Key Hole Route begins on Breitenbach Pass, which can be reached from either Dry Creek [(A)(6.1) or (6.1 alt.) on Page 290] or the East Fork Pahsimeroi River [(C)(3.2)(a) on Page 294].
+The trails shown on the map are seldom, if ever, maintained.
+Therefore, cross-country travel skills are needed to reach the pass.

 A Little History

 The book notes that the peak is a complicated summit located on the Mount Corruption/Breitenbach Divide.
-It took me four attempts to discover the secrets of the towers that make up the peak.
+It took me 4 attempts to discover the secrets of the towers that make up the peak.
 The first attempt in 2000 was thwarted by high water which prevented us from accessing either Dry Creek or the upper Pahsimeroi and forced us to begin from Burnt Creek which was a very long approach.
-We ended up climbing Peak 11509 (Cleft Peak) as a consolation prize.
+We ended up climbing Peak 11509/Cleft Peak as a consolation prize.

-From Breitenbach Pass hike northeast up the ridge to the base of the west tower.
-Traverse east, scrambling over boulders and talus for about 150 feet to the base of a steep, slippery, debris filled gully.
+From Breitenbach Pass, hike northeast up the ridge to the base of the West Tower.
+Traverse east, scrambling over boulders and talus for about 150 feet to the base of a steep, slippery, debris-filled gully.
 Climb the gully–carefully.
-The route crosses loose talus and hard ledges covered with lose rock.
+The route crosses loose talus and hard ledges covered with loose rock.
 At the top of the gully, the route climbs a 12-foot-high wall which brings you to a keyhole.

-Climb through the key hole.
-To the north and above there is an open book.
-This feature leads to the top of the West Tower and is a short 75-foot 5.7 climb up unstable rock.
-From the key hole, work across the unstable, intervening ground to the base of the open book.
+Climb through the keyhole.
+There is an open book to the north and above.
+This feature leads to the top of the West Tower and is a short 75-foot 5.7 climb on unstable rock.
+From the keyhole, work across the unstable, intervening ground to the base of the open book.
 To the left, a ledge system above a cliff leads north along the base of the West Tower’s north face to a 25-foot-high wall of dirt and debris.
 The ledge looks like a dead end and we ignored the route on our earlier attempt.